indigodarkwolf/box16/README.md

 * When starting `box16` without arguments, it will pick up the system ROM (`rom.bin`) from the executable's directory.
 * `-abufs <number>` Is provided for backward-compatibility with x16emu toolchains, but is non-functional in Box16.
 * `-bas` lets you specify a BASIC program in ASCII format that automatically typed in (and tokenized).
+* `-create_patch <patch_target.bin>` creates a ROM patch file, which can then patch the current ROM to match the specified patch target.
 * `-debug <address>` adds a breakpoint to the debugger.
 * `-dump {C|R|B|V}` configure system dump (e.g. `-dump CB`):
 	* `C`: CPU registers (7 B: A,X,Y,SP,STATUS,PC)